List of Underworld characters: Selene

-Selene appears in the films Underworld, Underworld: Evolution, Underworld: Awakening, and Underworld: Blood Wars; as well as in Underworld: Rise of the Lycans for a brief cameo.
+Selene appears in the films Underworld, Underworld: Evolution, Underworld: Awakening, and Underworld: Blood Wars as the main protagonist; as well as in Underworld: Rise of the Lycans for a brief cameo.
 Her lover is Michael Corvin, and together they have a daughter, named Eve.
 Selene is portrayed by Kate Beckinsale, and by Beckinsale's daughter, Lily Mo Sheen, in Underworld: Evolution in flashback scenes as a child.
 Selene was created by Kevin Grevioux, Len Wiseman, and Danny McBride.
 According to Kevin Grevioux, Selene is based loosely on the Marvel Comics character of the same name.
-After the events of Evolution, Selene is no longer merely a vampire, but a Vampire/Corvinus-Strain Hybrid, now more powerful and also immune to UV radiation.
-At the end of Underworld: Blood Wars, Selene is not only accepted once again by the vampire Covens, but also named a new vampire Elder alongside David and Lena.
+After the events of Evolution, Selene is no longer merely a Vampire but a Vampire/Corvinus-Strain Hybrid, now more powerful and also immune to UV radiation.
+At the end of Underworld: Blood Wars, Selene is not only accepted once again by the Vampire Covens but also named a new Vampire Elder alongside David and Lena.

-In the non-canon novel, Underworld: Blood Enemy", Selene is also the main protagonist.
+In the non-canon novel, Underworld: Blood Enemy, Selene is also the main protagonist.